breatheco-de/breatheco-de/.github/ISSUE_TEMPLATE/asset_4geeks_com.md

 ## Requirements for all assets:

 - [ ] Use [ContentSEOChecker](http://contentseochecker.com/) and Grammarly to theck your SEO, spelling and readability.
+- [ ] Pase in the comments a link to the draft article as a markdown file.
 - [ ] Include code examples using syntax highlighter (if possible).
 - [ ] Mention the primary keyword on the article title.
 - [ ] Have at least 2 `h2` tags and mentrion the primary keyword at least on one of them.